A homological approach to chromatic complexity of algebraic K-theory: Families of Thom spectra

 \subsection{Chromatic complexity of $y(n)$, $z(n)$, and $z(n)/v_n$}

-We now apply the localized Adams spectral sequence to determine the chromatic complexity of $y(n)$, $z(n)$, and a spectrum we define in this section $z(n)/v_n$.
+We now apply the localized Adams spectral sequence to determine the chromatic complexity of $y(n)$, $z(n)$, and a spectrum we define in this section~$z(n)/v_n$.

-The action of $Q_m$ on the generator $\bxi_k \in \ca_*$ can be computed using the coproduct $\psi\co \ca_* \to \ca_* \otimes \ca_*$ defined in \eqref{coprod dual steenrod}.
+The action of $Q_m$ on the generator~$\bxi_k \in \ca^{\vee}$ can be computed using the coproduct~$\psi\co \ca^{\vee} \to \ca^{\vee} \otimes \ca^{\vee}$ defined in~\eqref{coprod dual steenrod}.
 In particular, we have

 where $\bxi_0=1$.
-This action can be extended to all of $\ca_*$ using the fact that $Q_m$ acts as a derivation.
+This action can be extended to all of $\ca^{\vee}$ using the fact that $Q_m$ acts as a derivation.

 As a warm-up for later computations, we compute the Margolis homology of the dual Steenrod algebra.
-The chain complexes defined in the proof will be used in our computation of $H(y(n);Q_m)$ below.
+The chain complexes defined in the proof will be used in our computation of $H(H_*(y(n));Q_m)$ below.

-\begin{lem} The Margolis homology of the dual Steenrod algebra $H(\ca_*;Q_m)$, or equivalently the Margolis homology of $H\f_2$, vanishes for all $m \geq 0$. \end{lem}
+\begin{lem} The Margolis homology of the dual Steenrod algebra~$H(\ca^{\vee};Q_m)$, or equivalently the Margolis homology of $H\f_2$, vanishes for all $m \geq 0$. \end{lem}

-\begin{proof} This is \cite[Ch.
-19, Prop.
-1]{Mar11}, but our proof is modeled after \cite[Lem.
-16.9]{Ada95}.
-We begin with $H(\ca_*;Q_0)$, which is somewhat exceptional.
-Express $\ca_*$ as the tensor product of the chain complexes (with differential $Q_0$)
+\begin{proof} This is~\cite[Ch.~19, Prop.~1]{Mar11}, but our proof is modeled after~\cite[Lem.~16.9]{Ada95}.
+We begin with $H(\ca^{\vee};Q_0)$, which is somewhat exceptional.
+Express $\ca^{\vee}$ as the tensor product of the chain complexes (with differential~$Q_0$)

-where $r \geq 1$.
-Each chain complex $(c_r)$ has homology $\f_2\{1\}$ and the chain complex $(e_0)$ has vanishing homology, so by the K{\"u}nneth isomorphism for Margolis homology \cite[Ch.
-19, Prop.
-18]{Mar11}, we have $H(\ca_*;Q_0) \cong 0$.
+where $r \geq 1$.~Each chain complex~$(c_r)$ has homology~$\f_2\{1\}$ and the chain complex~$(e_0)$ has vanishing homology, so by the K{\"u}nneth isomorphism for Margolis homology~\cite[Ch.~19, Prop.~18]{Mar11}, we have $H(\ca^{\vee};Q_0) \cong 0$.

-Now we compute $H(\ca_*;Q_1)$.
-Decompose $\ca_*$ as the tensor product of the chain complexes (with differential $Q_1$)
+Now we compute $H(\ca^{\vee};Q_1)$.
+Decompose $\ca^{\vee}$ as the tensor product of the chain complexes (with differential~$Q_1$)

 where $r \geq 1$ and $s \geq 2$.
-The chain complex $(e_0)$ has vanishing homology, so by the K{\"u}nneth isomorphism we have $H(\ca_*;Q_1) \cong 0.$
+The chain complex~$(e_0)$ has vanishing homology, so by the K{\"u}nneth isomorphism we have $H(\ca^{\vee};Q_1) \cong 0$.

-The computation of $H(\ca_*;Q_m)$ for $m \geq 2$ is similar.
-Decompose $\ca_*$ into chain complexes as above; the chain complex
+The computation of $H(\ca^{\vee};Q_m)$ for $m \geq 2$ is similar.
+Decompose $\ca^{\vee}$ into chain complexes as above; the chain complex

-has vanishing homology, so $H(\ca_*;Q_m) = 0$. \end{proof}
+has vanishing homology, so $H(\ca^{\vee};Q_m) = 0$. \end{proof}

-\begin{cor} The Margolis homology of $(A//A(0))^\vee \cong \f_2[\bxi^2_1,\bxi_2,\ldots]$, or equivalently the Margolis homology of $H\z$, is given by
+\begin{cor} The Margolis homology of $(\ce //E(0))^\vee \cong \f_2[\bxi^2_1,\bxi_2,\ldots]$, or equivalently the Margolis homology of $H\z$, is given by

 \end{cor} \begin{proof} We begin with $m=0$.
-The only difference between this computation and the computation for $H_*(H\f_2,Q_0)$, is that we remove the chain complex $(e_0)$.
-Since the homology of the remaining complexes $(c_r)$ is $\f_2$ in each case, $H_*(H\z,Q_0)\cong \f_2$.
+The only difference between this computation and the computation for $H_*(H\f_2,Q_0)$, is that we omit the chain complex $(e_0)$.
+Since the homology of the remaining complexes~$(c_r)$ is $\f_2$ in each case, $H_*(H\z,Q_0)\cong \f_2$.

 For $m > 0$, we can use the same complexes as in the previous proof after replacing $(d_1)$ by the chain complex $\f_2\{1,\bxi^2_1\}$. \end{proof}